-Handling flight problems can be quite upsetting.
-However, the good news is that the European Union has laws to support travelers when things don’t go as planned.
-If you’re taking a plane in the EU, it’s wise to know about these regulations.
-They can come in handy if your flight goes off course.
+Handling flight issues can be quite upsetting.
+However, the bright side is that the European Union has regulations to help travelers when things go wrong.
+If you’re taking a plane in the EU, it’s a good idea to understand these regulations.
+They can help you out if your flight goes off course.

 Understanding your rights can make dealing with travel problems much easier.
-While it won’t get you to your destination quicker, it can help you feel less stressed when things go wrong.
+While it won’t speed up your journey, it can make you more relaxed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004

-If your flight faces disruptions in the EU, you’ll get aid.
-EU laws ensure airlines assist their passengers when things go wrong.
+If your flight has problems in the EU, you’ll get support.
+EU laws make sure airlines take care of their passengers when things go wrong.

 - Transportation to and from the hotel